sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started.md

 1. In the **auto_insurance_quote** document type, click **Create validation**.
 Add the following input to the dialog:
    - Set the **Severity** to **Warning**
-   - Set the **Description** to "prop. damage less than comprehensive"
+   - Set the **Description** to "prop. damage is less than comprehensive"
    - Set the **Condition** to:

 ```json